mzampar/Opt-4-AI-Project/README.md

 The Traveling salesman problem, as the name suggests, is a combinatorial optimisation problem in which we seek to find the shortest hamiltonian circuit in a weighted and complete graph, a graph where each node is connected to any other nodes.
 It is a NP-hard problem.

-A hamiltonian circuit is a sequence of nodes in which any node occurs just once, excpet for the begin and end of the sequence, which has to be the same.
+A hamiltonian circuit is a sequence of nodes in which any node occurs just once, except for the beginning and end of the sequence, which have to be the same.
 The shortest path means that the sum of the weights of the edges that compose the path is minimal.

 ## Benchmarks